 Update: A big change to Apple TV’s app size limitation could see a big boost to the quality of games available for the Cupertino company's streaming device.
 Apple has announced that it's raising the maximum allotted size for apps on the Apple TV from 200MB to 4GB, which should lead to more graphically intensive TV versions of iOS games.

 Apple TV review continues below...

-If it existed in a bubble, the new 2015 Apple TV would be a stellar product.
+If it existed in a bubble, the revamped 2015 Apple TV would be a stellar product.
 It offers a steady improvement over its three-year-stagnant predecessor - a device built for the then revolutionary new standard of 1080p - and comes with one of the most premium remotes on the market.

 If there was nothing to compare it to, it'd be hard to point out the number of flaws the system has.
 It's lacking the majority of Australian streaming apps, for example, and Siri recognises less than half the commands on the new Apple TV than it does on iOS, watchOS or OSX.

 The situation is improving.
 At WWDC 2016 Apple noted that 1,300 video channels have now made it to the device alongside 6,000 native apps.